A Bayesian inference approach for determining player abilities in football: Discussion

 \section{Discussion}

-We have provided a framework to establish player abilities in a Bayesian inference setting.
+We have outlined a Bayesian model to establish player abilities.
 Our approach is computationally efficient and centres on variational inference methods.
-By adopting a Poisson model for occurrences of event types we are able to infer a player's ability for a multitude of event types.
+By adopting a Poisson model for occurrences of event types we are able to infer a player's ability for a multitude of event types, distinguishing between any two given players (even if they always play for the same team).
 These inferences are reasonably accurate and have close ties to reality, as seen in Section~\ref{ability}.
-Furthermore, our approach allows the visualisation of differences between players, for a specific ability, through the marginal posterior variational densities.
+Furthermore, our approach allows the visualisation of differences between players for a specific ability through the marginal posterior variational densities.
+We believe the rankings of players shown in this paper could lead to debate, and offer some evidence to the hotly debated questions of football.

 We also extended the Bayesian hierarchical model of \cite{baio_2010} to include these latent player abilities.
 Through this model we captured a team's propensity to score goals, including a team's attacking ability, defensive ability and accounting for a home effect.
-We used output from this model to predict whether 2.5 goals would be scored in a fixture or not, observing an improvement in performance over the baseline model.
-A benefit of the prediction approach (and the block structure we implemented), is that, it allowed us to see how our inference about a player’s ability evolved through time, explicitly highlighting what impact fringe players can have when they start getting regular playing time, for example, Kane in Section~\ref{prediction}.
+We used output from this model to predict whether 2.5 goals would be scored in a game or not, observing an improvement in performance over the baseline model.
+A benefit of the prediction approach (and the block structure we implemented), is that it allowed us to see how our inferences about a player's ability evolved through time, explicitly highlighting what impact fringe players can have when they start getting regular playing time, for example, Kane in Section~\ref{prediction}.